fabio-muramatsu/PPTSectionIndicator/README.md

 ![](https://github.com/fabio-muramatsu/PPTSectionIndicator/blob/master/doc/images/format_sample.png )

 The purpose of each object should be clear at this point.
 The textboxes represent active and inactive sections, and (from left to right) the markers represent the current slide, slides in the active section and slides in inactive sections.
+The tool will use the style applied to those elements as a reference when creating the actual elements in the final step.

-In this step, you should define formatting aspects such as font size, font color, slide marker shape, size and color.
+Here, you should define formatting aspects such as font size, font color, slide marker shape, size and color.
 Don’t worry about positioning elements in this step.

 ### Step 2: Positioning

 One you’re done formatting the elements, press the "Next" button.
 The base textboxes and markers from the first step will be replaced by the formatted elements, considering the sections you’ve defined in your presentation.
 Now you should place the elements to your liking, taking into account that slide markers are ordered from left to right, starting a new line if necessary.
-You should not change anything related to formatting, as it will be lost when propagating the objects to all slides.
+It's also possible to resize elements (textbox and marker width/height), but you should not change anything else related to formatting, as it will be lost when propagating the objects to all slides.
 If you’d like to make changes, cleanup the presentation and start over.

 Once you’re done placing the elements, press the "Done" button.
 PPT Section Indicator will propagate the elements to all slides in the specified range.